karthika-elimireddy/ImmoEliza_Deployment/README.md

 1. data: is a directory contains data files
     - dataset.csv
+2. Logo: is a directory contains data files
+    - logo.jpg
-2. pickle: is a directory with pkl files
+3. pickle: is a directory with pkl files
     - price_model.pkl
-3. price_model: is a directory with py file
+4. price_model: is a directory with py file
     - price_model.py
-4. app.py  # prediction app file
+5. app.py  # prediction app file
-5. requirements.txt  #contains list of dependencies for the project.
+6. requirements.txt  #contains list of dependencies for the project.
-6. .gitignore
+7. .gitignore

 ## App UserInterface
 ## Immo Eliza Property Price Estimation